znicolaou/pseudospectral_cgl/README.md

 with a grid size of 1536.

 # System requirements
-This code has been tested with GSL 2.4 (https://www.gnu.org/software/gsl/) and FFTW 3.3.5 (http://www.fftw.org/)
+This code has been run with GSL 2.4 (https://www.gnu.org/software/gsl/) and FFTW 3.3.5 (http://www.fftw.org/)
 with the C compiler gcc 4.9.2 (https://gcc.gnu.org/).

 # Compiling and usage